Wolfratshauser Straße

 Wolfratshauser Straße is a major road in Munich.
 It forms part of the Bundesstraße 11 (federal highway) and is named after the city Wolfratshausen south of Munich, in whose direction it leads.

 Route

 The street is located in the district of Thalkirchen-Obersendling-Forstenried-Fürstenried-Solln.
 It starts at the Boschetsrieder Straße, where it continues along the Plinganserstraße in a southerly direction on the western high bank of the Isar.
 Passing the Villenkolonie Prinz-Ludwigs-Höhe (villa colony), it leads to Solln and crosses the Munich-Holzkirchen railway line by a bridge.
-From Solln, the road continues to Pullach in the Isar Valley, where it continues on a street that bares the same name.
+From Solln, the road continues to Pullach in the Isar Valley, where it continues on a street that bears the same name.
 Immediately on the city limits the Kloster St. Gabriel (monastery) is located on its right-hand side.

 The B11 remains with the name Wolfratshauser Straße until the municipal boundary of Hohenschäftlarn, from there and up to Wolfratshausen it is called Münchner Straße.